 We currently offer plans for all four years of high school.
 Middle school is currently in the works.

 We hope you are all having a great start in this new year.
 Last year we: Published reading lists for 5 year levels.
 Had 1,798 unique visitors to our site.
 Created a Facebook and Instagram account.
 Made 12 blog posts.
-Made $48.90 from affiliate links which covered our hosting fees.
-Thank you!
-Saw a project… Continue reading Year end round up and what we’re doing in the new year…
+Saw a project that we were mainly doing for ourselves become a resource for our… Continue reading Year end round up and what we’re doing in the new year…

 The good news: The basic outline of Year 8 is up!
 The bad news: while we hope to have Year 7 up before January, our original schedule was too ambitious.
 We didn’t put in enough time for unforeseen circumstances and opportunities and we significantly underestimated how much time our science stream work would take.
 We… Continue reading The Good and the Bad